Professor Stephen Westland

 - Position: Professor of Colour Science and Technology

-- Areas of expertise: colour science; colour imaging; colour design; lighting, machine learning
+- Areas of expertise: colour science; machine learning; colour imaging; colour design; lighting; health and wellbeing.

 - Email: S.Westland@leeds.ac.uk

 - Phone: +44(0)113 343 3752